Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/share-address-mw.rst

    #.
 Go to the **Accounts** page.

    #.
-On the account you want to find the address to tap |receive|.
+On the account you want to find the address to click |receive|.

    #.
 Share your address:

        - You can let someone scan your QR code if they have the |mw-gen1| or |mw-gen2| installed.

-       - You can tap **COPY** to copy the address and then paste it somewhere of your own choosing.
+       - You can click **COPY** to copy the address and then paste it somewhere of your own choosing.

 .. dropdown:: |mw-gen1|